-The "fountain of youth" or the "elixir of life" have always been broad metaphors that symbolize an unattainable treasure, often pursued by those who already possess enormous wealth in order to make their power total.
-The metaphor also contemplates the punishment for excessive greed, but this is not the subject of the article.
-The subject of the article is: every age has its elixir of long life, and its very rich men who want to drink it.
+The "fountain of youth" or "the elixir of long life" have always been broad metaphors that symbolize an unattainable treasure, often pursued by those who already possess enormous wealth in order to make their power total.
+The metaphor also contemplates punishment for excessive greed, but that is not the focus of the article.
+The subject of the article is: every era has its elixirs of life, and its very rich men who want to drink it.

 We're not talking about earning a year or two.
 These two companies are worrying about how to extend life from 50 years to hundreds of years more.
-And it is not important when they get there, because their work will allow "during the journey" to break down important conditions of aging, for example the age-related diseases, ol 'Alzheimer.
-In a sense, there will not be a pill discovered suddenly, but several milestones that will make life span more "elastic".
+And it doesn't matter when they get there, because their work will make it possible "along the way" to break down important conditions of aging, for example age-related diseases, o l 'Alzheimer.
+In a certain sense, there will not be a pill suddenly discovered, but several milestones that will make lifespan more "elastic".

 To extend the life of all.
 Or just those who fund the research?

-Far be it from me to wear the clothes of the conspiracy theorist.
+Far be it from me to think of wearing the clothes of a conspiracy theorist.
 The question is simpler.
-I can't help but correlate the effort to extend life with this astonishing amount of wealth, ego and fear of dying that is giving birth to these monstrous economic endeavors by super billionaires.
+I can't help but correlate the effort to extend life with this astonishing amount of wealth, ego and fear of dying that is giving rise to these monstrous economic efforts by super billionaires.
 Why do they do it?

 One answer above all: time.
-Which is not money, or not only, but it can certainly be value.
+Which is not money, or not only that, but it can certainly be value.
 The vertical growth of something called Q-Commerce makes us understand this.
-The "Q" stands for "Quick", fast.
-It is time-based trading, which serves to give time to those who benefit from it.
-Ghost Kitchen, who prepare meals for us, personal trainers who don't waste time in traffic to reach a gym.
-Streaming services that show us everything right away, delivery companies that bring our shopping home.
-Amazon that delivers things in hours.
-Extending your life, even before being more years old, means first of all having more hours.
+The “Q” stands for “Quick”.
+It is time-based trade, which serves to give time to those who benefit from it.
+Ghost Kitchen, who prepare meals for us, personal trainers who don't make us waste time in traffic to get to a gym.
+Streaming services that show us everything immediately, delivery companies that bring our shopping home.
+Amazon that delivers things in a few hours.
+Lengthening your life, even before being older, means first of all having more hours.

 In the world, Q-Commerce flies even more, with standard bearers like Weezy, or Flink.
 I am talking about companies that are able to deliver goods, even perishable ones, in just 10 minutes.
 The messages I get from all this are two: first, everyone yearns for more time and comfort: proof of this is the desire to preserve (in whole or in part) advantages of remote work.
 Secondo, the time is for the rich.
 A luxury that not everyone can enjoy.